 All of our services are free

 First, we want you to know: we will not bill your insurance company or charge you anything for our services.
 This includes the pregnancy test, ultrasound or any other services or resources you receive from our Center.

 Bring a photo ID

 You can bring a copy of your driver’s license or non-driver’s license, passport, school ID or military ID.
-If you don’t have these, bring whatever ID you might have and we’ll go from there.
+If you don’t have these, bring whatever ID you might have.

 You will need to fill out an intake form

 We will give you an intake form similar to what you might fill out at a doctor’s office.
 This will help us to better understand your current situation and address any concerns you might have about your potential pregnancy.

 Filling out the intake paperwork should only take a few minutes.

 We will review your intake